danielecook/Awesome-Bioinformatics/README.md

 Awesome-Bioinformatics
 ======================

 A curated list of awesome Bioinformatics software and libraries.
+Mostly command line based, and all open-source.

 __Next Generation Sequencing__